sutta » an » an8 » Aṅguttara Nikāya 8.42

 Tena saṁvaccharena dibbāni aṭṭha vassasahassāni nimmānaratīnaṁ devānaṁ āyuppamāṇaṁ.

-The life span of the Gods Who Love to Imagine is eight thousand of these divine years.
+The life span of the gods who love to imagine is eight thousand of these heavenly years.

 Ṭhānaṁ kho panetaṁ, bhikkhave, vijjati yaṁ idhekacco itthī vā puriso vā aṭṭhaṅgasamannāgataṁ uposathaṁ upavasitvā kāyassa bhedā paraṁ maraṇā nimmānaratīnaṁ devānaṁ sahabyataṁ upapajjeyya.

-It’s possible that a woman or man who has observed the eight-factored sabbath will—when their body breaks up, after death—be reborn in the company of the Gods Who Love to Imagine.
+It’s possible that some woman or man who has observed the eight-factored sabbath will—when their body breaks up, after death—be reborn in the company of the gods who love to imagine.

 Idaṁ kho panetaṁ, bhikkhave, sandhāya bhāsitaṁ: